|Patrick Autissier||Jennifer Snyder-Cappione||Riley Pihl||Anna Belkina||Brian Tilton|

 Riley M. F. Pihl, M.S.

-Mr. Pihl has completed his M.S. thesis in Biomedical Research Technologies at the FCCF in 2017, and has been working as a research technician at FCCF since September 2017.
+Mr. Pihl has completed his M.S. thesis in Biomedical Research Technologies at the FCCF in 2017, and was working as a research technician and later as a research specialist at FCCF in September 2017-September 2020.
 He received his B.A. in Biochemistry and Molecular Biology from BU.
-Riley is responsible for daily instrument QA, operates BD FACSARIA sorter and trains new users to use BD LSRII and BD FACSCANTO.
+Currently he is a PhD student in BUSM PiBS program.

 Patrick Autissier, Ph.D.